-The 4.0-litre twin-turbocharged V8 petrol engine generates an incredible amount of power, with 503bhp that propel the Aston Martin DB11 V8 to 62mph in only 4 seconds and a top speed of 187mph.
+The 4.0-litre twin-turbocharged V8 petrol engine generates an incredible amount of power, with 528bhp propelling DB11 from 0 to 62mph in only 4.0 seconds and onto a top speed of 192mph.

 The main difference between the Volante and the normal DB11 is the addition of a canvas roof.
-At the touch of a button, the roof will lower itself in 14 seconds and can close again in just 16 seconds, this can be achieved at speeds of up to 31mph.
+At the touch of a button, the roof will lower itself in 14 seconds and can close again in just 16 seconds.
+This can be achieved at speeds of up to 31mph.